foridha/design_methods_w5/software_design.md

 ### What are the four pillars of object oriented programming?
 Give a single-sentence description of each.
 These include Encapsulation (bundling data and methods), Abstraction (simplifying reality), Inheritance (reusing and extending code), and Polymorphism (treating different objects as a common type).

 ### What is the strategy pattern?
 How would its implementation differ between a functional and object oriented system?
 It's a design pattern for defining and encapsulating interchangeable algorithms.
 In a functional system, it involves defining functions or function objects.
 In an object-oriented system, it creates a family of classes for different strategies.

 ### Imagine your is creating a new online payment system.
 In order to gain maximum market share it can't be tied to a particular sector - it needs to work just as well when ordering a takeaway as when buying a new coat.
 Which design methodology would you suggest following?
 Give some justification for your decision.
 For a versatile payment system, following the object-oriented design methodology is better as it needs to work in many different scenarios.
 It allows modeling different payment methods and sectors as objects.
-Offering reusability and maintainability through classes, inheritance, and polymorphism. s
+Offering reusability and maintainability through classes, inheritance, and polymorphism.